 - An opinion of SEC counsel on the free trading status of your stock so indicated on your Transfer Agent’s shareholder list.

-The Form 211 for a Pink Sheet application is much longer than for an application for the OTCBB or higher exchange.
+The Form 211 for a Pink Sheet application is much longer than for an application for the OTC Markets.
 In general, the disclosure items are similar to those in an SEC registration statement.

 The financial statements, however, do not have to be audited.
 That said, you cannot just print out your Quickbooks balance sheet and income statements.
 The financial statements must look like those in an SEC filing, just not audited by a PCAOB member firm.
 Accounting firms that prepare financial statement to send the PCAOB auditors for SEC registration statements are qualified to prepare financial statements for a Pink Sheet application.

 We will help you make sure that all of this is done and done right when we are hired as Pink Sheet Ticker securities counsel.

 I am not a shell broker but I know people who are and can refer you if you’d like to go public with a Pink Sheet Shell.

 There are a number of issues about this I will discuss with you, but if you want, I offer representation in reverse mergers with Pink Sheet Shells as an alternate way to Go Public.